cadigun/codinator-ai/README.md

     branches:
       - your_default_branch_name
 ```

+#### 4. Create a Pull Request
+Once the workflow and specification file are in place, Codinator AI will automatically run whenever a new pull request is created or updated in your repository.
+It will analyze the changes according to the rules defined in your specification file and post its findings as comments on the pull request.

 ## Support
 If you encounter any issues or have questions, please feel free to open an issue on the Codinator AI GitHub repository.